sbinet/blog/src/posts/2018-07-31-go-hep-manifesto.md

 Go produces static binaries that usually do not even require `libc`.
 One can take a binary compiled for `linux/amd64`, copy it on a Centos-7 machine or on a Debian-8 one, and it will happily perform the requested task.

-As a _gedankexperiment_, take a standard `centos7` `docker` image from docker-hub and imagine having to build your entire experiment software stack, from the exact gcc version down to the last wagon of your train analysis.
+As a _Gedankexperiment_, take a standard `centos7` `docker` image from docker-hub and imagine having to build your entire experiment software stack, from the exact gcc version down to the last wagon of your train analysis.

 - How much time would it take?
 - How much effort of tracking dependencies and ensuring internal consistency would it take?